Hoodlum & Son

-Hoodlum & Son is a 2003 comedy-crime film.
+Hoodlum & Son is a 2003 British comedy-crime film, written and directed by Ashley Way.

 Plot

-In 1933, a mischievous ten-year-old, Archie (Myles Jeffrey), is left in the care of his unattentive father, Charlie (Ted King), a reluctant gangster indebted to mob boss Benny “The Bomb” Palladino (Robert Vaughn).
+In 1933, a mischievous ten-year-old, Archie, is left in the care of his unattentive father, Charlie, a reluctant gangster indebted to mob boss Benny “The Bomb” Palladino.
 Benny gives Charlie a last chance to clear his ‘debt’ by collecting money from a rival, but when Archie follows his father into a rival gangster's speakeasy, a series of bizarre events take place culminating in them fleeing without the money.

-They head south to a dustbowl town where Charlie plans to repay his debt by stealing money from a bootlegging business run by Ugly Jim McCrae (Ron Perlman).
+They head south to a dustbowl town where Charlie plans to repay his debt by stealing money from a bootlegging business run by Ugly Jim McCrae.
 However, Charlie realises things will not be that easy and is forced into taking a teaching job as cover which brings father and son closer.

 When a beautiful widowed mother, Ellen Heaven (Mia Sara) takes offence at the new teacher, she does all she can to get him thrown out of town.
 Torn between their responsibilities and their attraction to each other, passions are awoken and Charlie and Ellen fall in love.
 However, the two revengeful mob bosses have not forgotten Charlie and arrive in town to settle scores.